We are now offering Neurographic Art Classes!

 Level 2 Classes:

 If you are unable to join us on a scheduled class day, please reach out and use our Contact Request Form.
-There is a minimum of two participants needed to schedule a class at a time that works for you.
-We'd love to have you!
+There is a minimum of two participants needed to schedule a class at a time that works best for you.

 Closing thoughts about Neurographic Art....